-The IB program provides a global perspective curriculum for students and is recognized by 1,663 universities.
+The IB program provides a global perspective curriculum for students and is recognized by more than 1,600 universities.
 In order to receive credit, students must enroll in an accredited IB program school.
 Like AP courses, students must score high enough on the IB exam or complete the IB diploma program for college credit.
 Fees for enrollment and exams vary, depending on the school and program.

 College-Level Examination Program (CLEP)

 Rather than enrolling in a course, CLEP gives you the option to test out of entry-level college courses and receive college credit.
 Students can choose from any of the 34 subject exams, each costing $89.
 More than 2,900 institutions accept credits from CLEP.
 Credits are awarded depending on exam scores.

 Dual enrollment allows students to take college courses while pursuing a high school diploma.
 Typically open to high school juniors and seniors, classes may be taught in the high school by accredited teachers or at a nearby college.
 The cost of dual enrollment can vary and is usually priced per college course.
 A school counselor can help determine the right balance of courses and suggest nearby programs.

 Early college programs are specialized high schools that allow students to graduate with a high school diploma and an associate’s degree within 4–5 years.
 Early college programs typically partner with a specific college and are often located on or near college campuses.
 The program typically dedicates the first two years to high school learning and focuses on postsecondary (college-level learning) for the remaining years.